run2bizdocs/documentation/en-us/docs/faq.md

     In order for users to have access to the Portal or Smart Portal, you must enable it as follows:

-    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+    1. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters.
 The 4biz Parameters screen will appear, click the 4biz Parameters Search tab.
 Once this is done, it will display the screen for parameter search;
-    2. Perform the parameter search "46 - Enable Portal as Citsmart home screen?"
+    2. Perform the parameter search "46 - Enable Portal as 4biz home screen?"
 And select the same.
 After that, the parameter registration screen with the contents of the selected registry will be displayed;
     3. In order for users to have access to the Portal or Smart Portal;
-    4. Access the 4biz Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+    4. Access the 4biz Parameters feature by navigating in the main menu Parameterization > 4biz Parameters.
 The 4biz Parameters screen will appear, click the 4biz Parameters Search tab.
 Once this is done, it will display the screen for parameter search.

 !!!
 Question "How to enable the satisfaction survey?"